drcz/the-miracle-mountain/README.md

 As an art director I am more than pleased with the result; as a programmer I remain silent.

-Its premiere was on International Workers' Day, here: http://chuj.co.nf/cudowna-gora/run.html
+Its premiere was on International Workers' Day (original site got removed).
+You can play it here, on gh-pages: http://drcz.github.io/the-miracle-mountaint/

 I made two advertisements in case the tv was interested: